TimeWalkOrg/external-package-manager/README.md

 ## `.gitignore`

-Add the following to your `.gitignore` file to ensure external assets aren't checked into your project's source.
+Add the following to your `.gitignore` file to ensure package builds and external assets aren't checked into your project's source.

-    # Ignore External assets
+    # EPM
-    /Assets/External*
+    /Builds/Packages
+    /Assets/External.meta*
     /Assets/External/*

 If your project depends on external packages *and* exports packages, an exception for one or the other will need to be specified in the `.gitignore`.

-    # Ignore External assets
+    # EPM
-    /Assets/External*
+    /Builds/Packages
+    /Assets/External.meta*
     /Assets/External/*
     # Except this one
     !/Assets/External/foo